TwintailsIndustries/twintails-website/content/portfolio/donkey-wash/index.md

 "Had a little off-road adventure and got your donkey pal's underbody dirty?
 Don't worry bud, we've gotchu." - some ad slogan probably.

 As some things are too good to be true, you probably realised that the Donkey Wash Inc. is only a fictional enterprise.
 I tried to design a website which would support the friendly character and demeanor known to donkeys.
 A fun challenge was to avoid greys in the end result which was resolved by using a complementary color scheme with differing luminosity values.
-The different L{{< super "C" >}} are there to ensure that color blind people are not left behind in the user experience.
+The different L{{< super "C" >}} values are there to ensure that color blind people are not left behind in the user experience.

+This design follows APCA (Accessible Perceptual Contrast Algorithm), the current candidate contrast method for WCAG 3.
+This new model considers that humans don't perceive contrast linearly across hue and lightness, therefore achieving better results in accessibility and usability.